What is bovine TB?

-The programme of trials that followed the Krebs report were based on such a link and were designed to identify the most effective strategy for preventing bTB in badgers spreading into cattle populations.
+The programme of trials that followed the Krebs report were designed to identify the most effective strategy for preventing bTB in badgers spreading into cattle populations.

 Cattle movements are also part of the problem and have been linked to taking the disease to previously TB-free areas.
 However, evidence shows that, providing the wildlife is not also harbouring the disease, this doesn’t lead to a long-term TB problem.
 For example, Northumberland has had pockets of TB caused by cattle movements, but the level of infection has now dropped -as there is no substantial wildlife reservoir of the disease in this area.